Revised November 11, 2025

 Certain behaviors or patterns can raise red flags during your background check.
 While each case is reviewed individually, the most common security clearance disqualifiers include:

-Failure to disclose information truthfully is one of the fastest ways to lose eligibility.
+Honesty weighs more heavily than perfection, and failure to disclose information truthfully is one of the fastest ways to lose eligibility.

 Once your form is complete, there will be a review and waiting period.
 During this time, you'll be asked to complete fingerprinting and background checks.
 Based on the results, you'll receive one of three outcomes:

 If your application is denied, you can apply again, but you'll need to wait at least one year.
+You can also appeal an SF-86 clearance denial by:

 Ready to Drive Department of Defense Freight?